StressarN/VibeProxy-Linux/README.md

 VibeProxy is built on top of [CLIProxyAPI](https://github.com/router-for-me/CLIProxyAPI), an excellent unified proxy server for AI services.

+Special thanks to:
-Special thanks to the CLIProxyAPI project for providing the core functionality that makes VibeProxy possible.
+- The CLIProxyAPI project for providing the core functionality that makes VibeProxy possible
+- **[Automaze, Ltd.](https://automaze.io)** for the original VibeProxy concept and implementation - this Linux version builds upon their excellent foundation

 ## License